siggisigg/ssigurdsson/index.md

 ## Education
+Placeholdertext

   ### TU Delft Msc
+  - in Applied Mathematics
-  Second year of a dual degree 2019-2020
+  - Second year of a dual degree 2019-2020
   ### TU Berlin Msc
   - First year of the dual degree 2018-2019
   - Worked as a Research assistant for one semester